This article was originally published in the November 2024 edition of What's On.

 Sweet potatoes need about 2 to 4 months of warm weather, reasonable sunshine, and consistent moisture to produce decent sized tubers.
 In tropical areas, you may be able to grow them year round.

 If you're after greens only, you can use a small container.
-If you also want tubers, you'll need space for 5 to 10 large tubers per plant.
-Provide a trellis and train the vines up it to be sure the plant has plenty of leaf surface area to harvest the sunlight it needs to produce big, fat tubers.
+If you also want tubers, you'll need space for 5 to 10 large tubers per plant and lots of sunlight.

 Starting off